michaellavelle/ml4j-mnist/README.md

 * DigitImageClassifierDemo :   Classifies (28 * 28) images from jpg files using pre-learnt Convolutional Neural Network

 * DigitClassificationCNNTrainer  :  Trains a Convolutional Neural Network to classify images using raw MNIST data from csv files
-* DigitClassificationFNNTrainer   :  Trains a Feed Forward Neuron Network to classify images using raw MNIST data from csv files
+* DigitClassificationFNNTrainer   :  Trains a Feed Forward Neural Network to classify images using raw MNIST data from csv files

 ## Download/Import: